 The best option?
 In my opinion, the Halifax Clarity Credit Card.
-“A credit card for drawing out money” I hear you say?
-Well, this card does not charge you a fee for drawing out money.
-Nor does it charge you a fee if you use it overseas.
+But don’t be fooled.
+This travel credit card isn’t only for making purchases, but you can withdraw cash from it too.
+Now usually, you would expect to pay quite a hefty fee for the privilege, but not with this card – there is no fee!
+Neither does it charge you a fee if you use it overseas.
 These two facts together make it a near perfect card.
 Plus Halifax makes the exchange at the official rate, so you don’t get charged any extra that way.
 Oh, and there’s no annual charge for having the card.

 But how do Halifax make their money?
 They start to charge you interest from the moment you withdraw the money.
 So (if you are accepted at the advertised interest rate 18.95%) withdrawing £100 of local currency would cost you £1.45 if it took you a month to make a payment.
 The savvy amongst us would pay it off the moment you return from holiday, or if you really care – whilst you’re back in your hotel room!

 However, If you make a purchase using your card abroad, you will be given up to 56 days interest-free.